RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-03-15-ai-ipo-outcome-predictor.md

 Sometimes inspiration comes from unexpected places.
 I once found myself reading news articles about companies planning to go public, and I kept wondering which of these would perform well.
 The market reports offered opinions but lacked structured analysis.
 That gap gave me the idea of creating a tool where IPO details could be entered and predictions generated instantly.

 This idea grew into a full project.
 I trained a machine learning model on IPO data and deployed it with Streamlit.
 The app became interactive, easy to test, and shareable on GitHub Pages.
 In this post I will break down every file, every code block, and every helper that made the project work.
+Dataset used [here](https://www.kaggle.com/datasets/karanammithul/ipo-data-india-2010-2025).

 ---